Accommodations and Protective Measures against Interpersonal Violence

 Following an alleged offense of interpersonal violence, CSU will comply with a student’s reasonable requests for living or academic changes, which may include providing options for an alternate residence, changes to class schedules or coordinating academic adjustments, assisting with transportation or employment needs.
 In addition, during the investigation and disciplinary process, protective interim measures may be required of the responding party (the student accused of interpersonal violence behaviors).
 Protective interim measures, which are temporary, may include:

-Interim no-contact order: The accused student (also referred to as the responding student) student is prohibited from having any contact with specifically identified individuals up to and through a student conduct hearing.
+- Interim no-contact order: The accused student (also referred to as the responding student) is prohibited from having any contact with specifically identified individuals up to and through a student conduct hearing.
 This may prohibit a student from attending specific events, activities or classes.

 - Interim trespass order: The responding student is prohibited from being in or around specifically identified locations, events, activities or classes up to and through a student conduct hearing.

 - Interim residential relocation: The responding student is prohibited from residing, dining, or being around specifically identified university housing up to and through a student conduct hearing.
-If this interim measure is required, the responding student will be provided temporary university housing and accessing to university dining.
+If this interim measure is required, the responding student will be provided temporary university housing and access to university dining.

 - Interim residential suspension: The responding student is prohibited from residing, dining, or being around university housing up to and through a student conduct hearing, if required.
 The student does not lose other university privileges and may attend classes.